yuhaoyin/UCLA-20W-ECE219-LargeScaleDataMining/project2-clustering/README.md

 # Clustering Analysis Application
+###### Image Segmentaion

-**This is an illstrating example of image segementation implemented by K-means clustering algorithm, using my favorite basketball player, Stephen Curry from Golden State Warriors!**
+This is an illstrating example of image segementation implemented by K-means clustering algorithm, using my favorite basketball player, Stephen Curry from Golden State Warriors!

 Original Image            |  Image Segmentation :-------------------------:|:-------------------------: